AntoniooCruz/LCOM/README.md

 # LCOM-
 If you are planning on using this as a guide to learn for your own course, do so at your own risk.

-Labs and project of the course LCOM
-Grades of the labs:
+Labs and project of the course LCOM course of the 2nd year Grades of the labs:

 lab2: 97/100